How to Check What CPU You Have? (and Its Specs)

 Checking Out What CPU You Have Using Task Manager

-Task Manager is an excellent way to not just learn about the specifications of your CPU but to also get insight into its usage.
+Task Manager is an excellent way to learn about your CPU’s specifications and get insight into its usage.

 Here you can see: